keli/furion/README.rst

 Furion
 ======

 Furion is an encrypted proxy written in Python.
 In essense, it's just socks5 client/server with chaining and ssl support.

 It's often used with a upstream Furion server to avoid censorship.

-A few upstream servers are also included (see Installation_ section below), which can be used directly for people who just want to get things working ASAP. **DISCLAIMER BEGINS** I take absolutely no responsibilities for anything that happened to your data if you choose to use these upstream servers.
-If in doubt, get a VPS and setup a furion server of your own. **DISCLAIMER ENDS** With that being said, these upstream servers are assigned solely for this purpose and should be safe in general.
+A few upstream servers are also included (see Installation_ section below), which can be used directly for people who just want to get things working ASAP.
+These upstream servers are assigned solely for this purpose and should be safe in general.
 So feel free to use them, but DO NOT ABUSE.
+If in doubt, get a VPS and setup a furion server of your own.

+As a disclaimer, I take absolutely no responsibilities for anything that happened to your data or you for using this software.

 Notice
 ------

-Project moved to `GitHub <https://github.com/hukeli/furion>`_.
+Project is hosted at `GitHub <https://github.com/hukeli/furion>`_.
-But I'll do my best to maintain a mirror on `BitBucket <https://bitbucket.org/keli/furion>`_.
+But I do my best to maintain a mirror on `BitBucket <https://bitbucket.org/keli/furion>`_.
 The download section on BB seems blocked in China though.

 Features